hangjunw/termite-trap-gas-sensing/README.md

 # Termite trap gas sensing — code and data

-Reproduction package for

-> **A Networked Multi-Gas Sensing System for In-Trap Monitoring of Termite-Associated CO₂ and CH₄: Design and Evaluation**
-> Hangjun Wang, Hao Huang, Shan Wu, et al.

 A networked sensor node measures CO₂ (NDIR), CH₄ (MOx) and temperature/humidity inside sealed termite chambers holding 105–500 workers.
 This repository holds the measurements, the analysis code that regenerates every table and figure in the